 We had a case last week where a man tried to claim a GSD with a photograph ‘proving’ that it was his dog.
 The staff member was alerted when the dog did not recognise the ‘owner’.
 It turned out that he got the photo from Facebook.”

-This would be particularly important for the more ‘desirable’ breeds like German Shepherd Dogs (as in this case), Pitbulls, Staffies, Boerboels, Huskies, and other purebred dogs.
+This is particularly important for the more ‘desirable’ breeds like German Shepherd Dogs (as in this case), Pitbulls, Staffies, Boerboels, Huskies, and other purebred dogs.
 Yet another reason why you should microchip – and check that microchip regularly!

 As they say, “If you found a diamond ring, would you publish a photo of it?”

 What should you do?
 The SPCA says ‘the less said, the better’.

 • Do not give too many details.
 The key is not to put in too many details of the animal in your advert (be it in the newspaper, on Facebook, on posters, etc.) and to make the claimant give a full description.

 • Microchip.
 Take the animal to a vet to be scanned.
 If it is chipped, you can say so in the post but do not give the number publicly!

 • Keep descriptions basic.
 Give a very basic description of what it looks like and where you found the dog.
 For example: ‘Small, white dog with a collar found near Durban Road’, instead of ‘White fluffy miniature poodle with one green eye and one brown, with a short tail, and spots on his legs wearing a pink collar found on the corner of x streets’.